intendednull/yewdux/docs/src/dispatch.md

 # Creating a Dispatch

 To create a dispatch, you need only provide the desired store type.
+This is available in **any** rust code, not just yew components.

 ```rust
 let dispatch = Dispatch::<Counter>::new();
 ```

-A dispatch is also given when using the functional hook.
+A dispatch is also given when using the functional hook, which is only available in yew components.

 ```rust
 let (state, dispatch) = use_store::<Counter>();